DIPSAS/DIPS.Xamarin.UI/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 >*Please add pictures / Gifs if possible*
 >*Todo List can be checked by putting a `X` inside the brackets*
 >*Remember to update our `wiki` after this PR is merged*

+## Remember
+- Add documentation to our [wiki](https://github.com/DIPSAS/DIPS.Xamarin.UI/wiki) when the PR is merged